Asking a few questions here is not to defend operating a motor vehicle while under the influence of alcohol, legal or illegal drugs or marijuana.

 Where is the marijuana related accident data of the past 20 years?

-If there has been a problem on the roads- why has Washington State Patrol made no recommendations on how to address the situation?
+If there has been a problem on the roads- why has the Washington State Patrol made no recommendations on how to address the situation?

 Photo- Port Hadlock Transit Center